vassilux/ftvirus/README.md

 #  FTVirus

-A Flutter sample project fro follow COVID-19 evolution
+A Flutter sample project for follow COVID-19 evolution

 This is a project made as a POC for learning flutter for get fun